 Entrance requirements: This course is offered to isiNguni (isiXhosa, isiNdebele, isiZulu, Siswati) language speakers.
-You need to have isiXhosa 1 credit to be admitted to this course.
-If you have done an isiXhosa for Journalism course which forms part of Journalism and Media Studies at Rhodes then you can do isiXhosa 2.
+African Language Studies 1 is a prerequisite to be admitted to this course.
+If a student has done an isiXhosa for Journalism course which forms part of Journalism and Media Studies at Rhodes then they can take African Language Studies 2.

-Course description: The isiXhosa mother tongue course takes a multi-disciplinary approach and should attract students from a variety of disciplines.
-It is also market driven and modules offered are meant to enhance the employability of the students.
-Presently the modules on offer are Human Language Technology, isiXhosa Orthography and Writing Skills, Translation Studies, Cultural Studies, Literary Studies as well as Lexicography.
+Course description: The course consists of 4 modules per year which are divided into 2 modules per semester.
+The African Language Studies course 2 takes a multi-disciplinary approach to isiXhosa, mainly, and other isiNguni languages.
+It can be taken in combination with any other discipline in the University.
+It is also market-driven and modules offered are meant to enhance the employability of the students.
+Presently the modules on offer are Introduction to Linguistics, Human Language Technology, Translation Studies, Language and Society, Cultural Studies, Literary Studies, Lexicography, as well as Comparative isiNguni Language Studies.
+The medium of teaching and learning is, primarily, isiXhosa but other isiNguni students are allowed to use their respective languages.